x676f64/secureum-mind_map/content/7. Audit Findings 101/Voting period and quorum can be set to zero.md

 Setting the quorum to zero is worse because it would allow proposals with 0 votes to be executed.

-1. Recommendation: Consider adding the validation to the setter functions
+### Recommendation:
-2. Medium Risk severity finding from [OpenZeppelin’s Audit of Audius](https://blog.openzeppelin.com/audius-contracts-audit/#medium)
+Consider adding the validation to the setter functions
 ___
 ## Slide Screenshot
 ![092.png](../../images/7.%20Audit%20Findings%20101/092.png)